-Get good and improved cocoa variety from reliable source.
-International Institute for Tropical Agriculture will be a good place to get the cocoa variety with some advice.
-Or if you want to take the gamble, you just get the cocoa seeds directly from cocoa farm from an experienced cocoa farmer.
+Get good and improved cocoa variety from a reliable source.
+The International Institute for Tropical Agriculture will be a good place to get the cocoa variety with some advice.
+Or if you want to take the gamble, you just get the cocoa seeds directly from an experienced cocoa farmer.

-Clear the forest and plant the cocoa seeds at the beginning of raining season.
-Best period for planting cocoa is around April May when the raining reason is just picking up.
+Clear the forest and plant the cocoa seeds at the beginning of the raining season.
+The best period for planting cocoa is around April-May when the raining reason is just picking up.